Nsustain/.github/README.md

 [illlustrations.co](https://illlustrations.co/)
 and making it open-source.

-Our project name `CODERS FOR EARTH` was added by using a vector-graphics editor called
+Our project name *Coders for Earth* was added by using a vector-graphics editor called
 [Boxy SVG](https://boxy-svg.com/),
-with Google Fonts `Bungee` 89pt.
+with Google Fonts Bungee 89pt.

-We initially had a problem with our `.svg` file;
+We initially had a problem with our .svg files;
-its font would default back to the system font on `GitHub`.
-However, we were able to fix this issue by choosing the option `Convert texts to paths` on `BoxySVG` when exporting the image.
+fonts would default back to the system font on GitHub.
+However, we were able to fix this issue by choosing the option `Convert texts to paths` on BoxySVG when exporting the image.